guzonghua/saavlabs/README.md

-# Lab sections for Systems and Algorithms for Autonomous Vehicles at Umea University, Spring 2021
+# Lab sections for Systems and Algorithms for Autonomous Vehicles at Umea University, Spring 2021.
+Instructors: Zonghua Gu and Kalle Prorok